CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 # Credits

 [HeyItsDuke](https://github.com/HeyItsDuke) for Research, Testing, Quality Assurance, and LOTS of Help!
+[MartianMadman](https://github.com/MartianMadman) for Research on Engine limitations and bugs!

 # Changelog
 * All objects now cast shadows